 3. Warmth, warmth and more warmth

 Yeast likes it warm!
 Nice and cuddly!
 From beginning to the end!
-So yeast doesn't like it cold or hot, but warm... ideally warm (some people also say “hand warm”).
-This means that the ingredients that you process with the yeast must not have just come from the refrigerator.
-They should ideally be handwarm: handwarm water, handwarm milk, egg not from the fridge.
-I heat the liquids either in the microwave or on the stove before processing.
-Be careful, they must not be hot, but HANDWARM!
-If I forget to take the egg out of the fridge in time, I hold it briefly under warm water so that it is no longer too cold for the yeast.
-Room temperature is ideal for butter and eggs.
+So yeast doesn't like it cold or hot, but warm... —ideally lukewarm (some say “hand-warm”), around 35–38°C (95–100°F).
+This means the ingredients you use with yeast shouldn’t come straight from the refrigerator.
+Ideally, they should be lukewarm: lukewarm water, lukewarm milk, and eggs not straight from the fridge.
+I usually warm liquids briefly in the microwave or on the stovetop.
+Be careful—they must not be hot, only LUKEWARM!
+If I forget to take the egg out in time, I briefly hold it under warm water so it’s not too cold for the yeast.
+Butter and eggs are best at room temperature.

-After kneading, the yeast dough likes to stay warm: covered with a dry tea cloth in a warm place, not in a drafty place.
-The yeast feels comfortable, for example, on a floor with underfloor heating or in a warm kitchen.
-But here too, she likes it warm, but not hot.
-So if you want to put it on the heater to let it rise, put a few drying towels under the mixing bowl so that the yeast dough doesn't “burn” from below!
+After kneading, the yeast dough likes to stay warm: covered with a dry tea cloth in a warm place—not in a drafty area.
+Yeast doesn’t like drafts.
+It feels comfortable, for example, on a floor with underfloor heating or in a warm kitchen.
+But again, it likes it warm, not hot.
+If you place it on a radiator to rise, put a few kitchen towels underneath the bowl so the dough doesn’t “burn” from below.

 The yeast also likes it warm during processing!
 Therefore, it should ideally not be used on cold marble worktops; it prefers warm ones, for example warm wood tops.